 Symbolically, when she speaks of the pure and white herb, and the pure and white substance extracted from small mountains, applied to metals it can only be Mercury, known at the time as "argentum vivurn" alive silver or quicksilver.

 The true Body not flying from the Fire is consistent with mercury's resistance to fire.
 However the word zibeic below is also equated with mercury, so this interpretation can be debated.
-Parallels continue in the significance of mercury to the Philosophers' Stone.
+Parallels continue in the significance of mercury to a mystic stone.

 And Aros says, "It is the Stone of Truth?"